Trade Union for Theatre and Media Finland, Teme

 As a regular member you’ll get a free-of-charge leisure-time accident insurance and a travel insurance with the Casualty Insurance Company If.
 Due to the union’s agreement with the If, all members can also get motor-vehicle, home, luggage and life insurances at a discount.

-With the membership card, you can buy several products and services at a discount.
-This includes services by the car-rental company Transvell Ltd., the lawyer’s office Perttu Turku, the company Instumentarium, and air and boat trips in Europe provided by the company Superfast.
-You can also apply for vacation and renovation assistance and rent an apartment in Berlin.
-Those who work in the theatre field can buy theatre tickets at a discount.
+With the membership card you can buy several products and services at a discount.
+This includes lawyer’s services, an apartment in Berlin and the possibility to buy theatre tickets at a discount.

-You’ll get into contact with trade unions all over the world through the Union Network International (the UNI).
-The union actively cooperates with the sister unions in the Scandinavian countries and Europe.
+You’ll get contact with trade unions all over the world through the Union Network International UNI and UNI-MEI and FIA.
+Teme also co-operates with the unions in the Scandinavian countries and Europe.

 Union of Dance and Circus Artists Finland

-The Union is working as a union whose members are carrying out artistic and technical tasks in lighting and sound design in the performing arts in theatres, dance theatres, the opera and at concerts and festivals.
-The union aims at consolidating the working conditions of the young profession in terms of payment and social matters.
-The union has 200 members.
-The union grants awards to the members for further training and pays tribute to distinguished workers in the field.
-The web page of the union is a forum for open and active information and debate.
+The Union is a member union of Teme.
+The association is founded in 1992 and it is working as a union whose members are carrying out artistic and technical design in lighting, sound and video design in the performing arts in theatres, dance theatres, universities, museums, operas and at concerts and festivals.
+The union aims at consolidating the working conditions of the relatively young profession for example in terms of labour agreements, payment and social matters.
+The union also awards annual honorary prizes and pays tribute to distinguished artists and designers in the field and organizes courses.
+The union has 260 members.

 Theatre, Film and Television Designers

 The Union has over 60 years been taking care of the scenographers’ interests in professional questions and cultural policy.
-The number of members amounts to about 250.
+The number of members is 280.
 They work as costume and stage designers in theatres, the opera, film and TV productions.
 Finland’s OISTAT, taking part in organizing the Prague Quadriennale, is an important cooperation partner in the international field.

 Union of Theatre Directors and Dramaturges Finland